Cluster automorphism group of braid varieties: Application: Cluster automorphism group of braid varieties

 \subsection{Examples}

-We explicitly describe the action of $\text{Aut}(A(Q_{u,\bm\beta}))$ on $X_{u,\bm\beta}$ with several examples, including aforementioned running example.
-From Example \ref{ex: inverse from 3.8} and Example \ref{ex: double arrow}, one might wonder whether \textit{all} entries in $\ahat$ matrix have the same sign.
-It is likely that this phenomenon (say \newword{sign phenomenon}) is common for the double Bott-Samelson varieties case, but in general, there is a counter example to this phenomenon, see Example \ref{ex: counter to sign}.
+We explicitly describe the action of $\text{Aut}(A(Q_{u,\bm\beta}))$ on $X_{u,\bm\beta}$ with several examples, including the running example from Example \ref{ex: running ex computation}.
+Observing from Example \ref{ex: inverse from 3.8} and Example \ref{ex: double arrow}, one might wonder whether \textit{all} entries in $\ahat$ matrix have the same sign.
+It seems that this \newword{sign phenomenon} is true for all $X_{id,\beta}$, but not in general, see Example \ref{ex: counter to sign}.

-Let $\textbf{x}=(x_1,x_2,\ldots,x_{m+f})$ denote the cluster variables labeled in $Q_{u,\bm\beta}$.
-Note that first $m$ cluster variables are labeled at vertices $1,2,\ldots,m$ and the last $f$ cluster variables are frozen variables labeled at vertices $m+1,\ldots, m+f$.
-Throughout this section, black colored arrows are normal arrows, whereas blue (resp. red) colored arrows indicate double arrows (resp. half arrows) between the (resp. frozen) vertices.
-We continue to use the coloring convention on vertices in Figure \ref{fig:running ex quiver}.
+Suppose that we are given with a $(m+f)$-tuple of initial cluster variables $\textbf{x}=(x_i)_{1\le i\le m+f}$ where the labels comes from Remark \ref{rmk: ordering rmk} and $f$ counts the number of frozen variables in $A(Q_{u,\beta})$.
+Throughout this section, black (resp. blue) colored arrows are normal (resp. half) arrows, and double arrow is indicated with $2$.
+We continue using the coloring convention on vertices as in Figure \ref{fig:running ex quiver}.

-\begin{exam} Continuing with our running Example \ref{ex: running ex computation}, we can compute its $\ahat$ as below.
+\begin{exam} Continuing with our running Example \ref{ex: running ex computation}, we can compute $\ahat$ as below.
 From this, Corollary \ref{cor: torus} implies that there is a $(\CC^\times)^6$ action on $\X$ such that

 \end{exam}